 All fabrics and leather will fade over time.

 Place furniture cups or non-skid disks underneath legs to help protect your floors and carpet.

 Periodic cleaning by a professional upholstery cleaning service is highly recommended.

-Professional cleaning is always the preferred method of cleaning your upholstery.
-However, if you decide to spot clean on your own, be sure to follow the industry standard cleaning methods indicated by the fabric codes found on the law tag.
+Professional cleaning is preferred when it comes to upholstery.
+If you decide to spot clean on your own, be sure to follow industry standard cleaning methods indicated by the fabric codes found on the law tag:

 Standard Cleaning Codes:

-When it’s time for overall cleaning of your slipcovers, it is important to follow the manufacturers’ instructions to prevent shrinkage or fading.
+When it’s time to clean your slipcovers, it's important to follow the manufacturer's instructions to prevent shrinkage or fading.
 Not all slipcovers are washable; some require professional cleaning.
-Note: Laundered fabric may still require an “s” cleaning code for spot cleaning so that ring residue and shrinking is avoided.

 Machine washable slipcovers